 - Including glossaries for new vocabulary

-If these things can be maintained and implicated throughout the whole process of online education, deaf students can be massively benefitted all around the world.
-Their studies won’t get hampered due to the hearing loss problems they suffer from, if people around them become a bit more supportive.
+If these things can be maintained and implicated throughout the whole process of online special education, deaf students can massively benefit all around the world.
+Their studies won’t get hampered due to the hearing loss problems they suffer from, if people around them become more supportive.

 Frequently Asked Questions